jrobind/thefrontendcoach.com/src/posts/maximise-your-code-learning-process-by-embracing-frustration.md

 Ultimately, you must accept that frequent points of frustration are unavoidable in this profession.
 It all comes down to reframing the way you think about coding and how you channel as well as manage frustration.
 The first step is to readjust your expectations of coding.
 It's totally normal to feel constantly frustrated.
 The second, but most important step is to see frustration not as the enemy but rather, as a necessary side-effect of growth.
 There aren't many situations I can think of where growth in a particular discipline isn't accompanied by some level of discomfort or frustration.
 With this in mind, see frustration as something to continually seek out.
 Frustration is a fantastic marker for progress and a strong indication that you’re working outside of your comfort zone – all steps that are a necessity for growth.

-The learning process might feel like an exception but that’s merely because you’re not used to this intense learning process.
+Once you've embraced frustration, you'll naturally develop patience and resilience which are highly desirable qualities for a developer.
 Having the patience and resilience to methodically work through a complex debugging issue is an incredibly important skill, that’s why developers are paid good money!

 ## Final thoughts